CjordanIII/E-commerce-html-css/README.md

 ## Description

-This project is an e-commerce website developed using [insert technologies/frameworks used].
-It allows users to browse products, add them to the cart, and proceed with the checkout process.
+This project is an e-commerce website developed with just html css and bootstrap go here for a live view [Visit my live demo website](https://e-commerce-html-css.netlify.app)

 ## Features